-Digital transformation affects each organization differently.
+Digital transformation affects each organisation differently.
 But every successful transformation includes the same core components.

 People: The Human Side of Digital Transformation

 Attracting and retaining digital talent is of paramount importance.
-But it’s just as important to nurture the right type of organizational structure and culture to support collaboration, flexibility and speed.
+But it’s just as important to nurture the right type of organisational structure and culture to support collaboration, flexibility, and speed.

 Digital-first companies hire the best employees they can afford and integrate them into multiple areas so the results from one area can be shared with others.
 Digital productivity and collaboration tools help employees bring digital products to market with greater speed and agility.

-Once companies collect a few wins with digital transformation practices, they often reorganize to break down departmental silos and form cross-functional teams dedicated to serving the customer.
-The next step is intentionally creating an organizational structure that fosters purpose, autonomy and mastery.
+Once companies collect a few wins with digital transformation practices, they often reorganise to break down departmental silos and form cross-functional teams dedicated to serving the customer.
+The next step is intentionally creating an organisational structure that fosters purpose, autonomy, and mastery.

 Strategy and customer experience

-Customers are at the center of many digital transformation projects.
+Customers are at the centre of many digital transformation projects.
 Makes sense, right?
-Because improving the customer experience is a top priority at most organizations.
+Because improving the customer experience is a top priority at most organisations.
 Digital transformation efforts rely on digital technology to convert customer insight into customer-centric products and services.
-This helps organizations to better engage customers – and gain even more value for the business.
+This helps organisations to better engage customers – and gain even more value for the business.

 Digitally enlightened companies layer technology to delight customers and meet business needs.
 Having a flexible, cloud-enabled platform that includes foundational technologies like data management and analytics allows businesses to scale and grow.
 Adopting emerging technologies allows them to differentiate and disrupt with new products and services.

-- Cloud.
-Cloud gives organizations quicker access to data, software and capabilities.
+- Cloud computing.
+Cloud computing gives organisations quicker access to data, software and capabilities.
 This, in turn, makes them agile enough to transform.
 Cloud offers a fundamental change in service delivery and consumption, a disruptive technology enjoyed by anybody who uses virtual assistants like Alexa or a business that communicates on Slack.

 - IoT.
-Being able to analyze diverse data in real time, as events happen, gives IoT a place in many transformation projects.
+Being able to analyse diverse data in real time, as events happen, gives IoT a place in many transformation projects.
 This is because gathering data from sensors and connected devices is only half the picture.
-The real value of IoT comes from being able to analyze the streaming data and take action on it quickly – filtering relevant data from noise.
-Manufacturers have been successful at using IoT technologies to optimize the supply chain.
+The real value of IoT comes from being able to analyse the streaming data and take action on it quickly – filtering relevant data from noise.
+Manufacturers have been successful at using IoT technologies to optimise the supply chain.

 - Big data analytics.
-Big data accelerates the need for transformation – and the big data resulting from digitization requires big data analytics to unlock its value.
-By applying advanced analytics and AI to big data, organizations can make faster-paced, forward-thinking decisions.
+Big data accelerates the need for transformation – and the big data resulting from digitisation requires big data analytics to unlock its value.
+By applying advanced analytics and AI to big data, organisations can make faster-paced, forward-thinking decisions.
 This, in turn, allows businesses to evolve as new, data-driven businesses arise.